itsmecevi/ai_ml_ds/README.md

 ### Week 1-2: Introduction to Machine Learning

+**Overview of Machine Learning**
+- Definition and Types of Machine Learning (Supervised, Unsupervised, Reinforcement Learning)
+- Real-world Applications of Machine Learning

 ### Week 3-4: Python for Machine Learning

 ### Week 5-6: Data Preprocessing and Exploration